A guide to non-energy costs

 Jargon-buster

 Let's take a closer look at each charge.
-We've highlighted the key ones here, but you'll find full details of all charges in the accompanying PDF.
+We've highlighted the key ones here, but you'll find full details of all charges in the guide you can download below.

 Transmission Network Use of System (TNUoS)